feynmanliang/fix-my-code/README.md

 Stylist
 =======

-Stylist teaches good programming style through a gamefied quiz where the questions are automatically generated from your prior projects.
+Stylist teaches developers good programming and documentation style through a quiz where questions are automatically generated from prior projects.

-Languages supported:
+ * Programming Languages:

- * Javascript
+   * Javascript (Google style guide)
- * Natural English Language (e.g. for documentation)
+ * Documentation:
+   * Strunk and White's "The Elements of Style"

 Javascript
 ----------